Planning AI Use in Your Course

 Generative AI is changing the landscape of teaching and learning

 Instructors have a range of choices with regards to AI in their courses.
-If you are thinking about using it in your teaching, you may be asking yourself: How do I thoughtfully incorporate AI into my course in a way that supports my learning objectives and uses effective pedagogical principles?
+If you are thinking about using it in your teaching, you may wonder: How do I thoughtfully incorporate AI into my course in a way that supports my learning outcomes?

 Here are six steps that you might use to answer that question.